magento/devdocs/src/_includes/cloud/enable-ssh.md

 -  Using the [{{site.data.var.ece}} Web Interface](#add-key-web)
 -  Using the [{{site.data.var.ece}} Cloud account Dashboard](#add-key-cloud)

+After you add a key, you must [redeploy active Cloud environments](#update-cloud-environments-with-a-new-ssh-key) to upload the key.

 ### Add your SSH key using the CLI {#add-key-cli}

 {:.procedure}
-To add an SSH key using the CLI:
+To add an SSH key using the [Magento Cloud CLI]({{site.baseurl}}/cloud/reference/cli-ref-topic.html):

 1. Open a terminal application on your local workstation.